alesimula/10K/README.md

 10K
 ===
 This mod is not final in the slightest.
-All is subject to change, as would be expected from a unreleased in-dev mod.
+All is subject to change, as would be expected from an unreleased in-dev mod.

 10K currently runs on Forge build #358 and Minecraft version 1.4.3.